phanbien9x/todolist_react_netcore/README.md

         }
       }

-    dotnet watch --no-hot-reload (to run and watch the changes of code) can change listening port in ./Properties/launchSetting.json
-    and one more thing is delete default models and controllers
+   dotnet watch --no-hot-reload (to run and watch the changes of code) can change listening port in ./Properties/launchSetting.json and one more thing is delete default models and controllers

    - Create Models (User and Todo) inside folder ./Models
    - Create Context for models inside folder ./Contexts

+   - Create database migrations from models

+   * .NET CLI
+     dotnet tool install --global dotnet-ef (Install Entity Framkework CLI) dotnet ef Migrations add InitialCreate (Create new migration with comment)